 FAQ

-How is the Taylor Made Retreat different from treatment?
+How is Taylor Made Retreat different from medical treatment?

-Taylor Made Retreat is not treatment.
-We are a supportive, educational environment rather than a clinical or medical program.
-We do require a clinical assessment prior to entering and we do provide clinical follow-up.
-However, because we serve people who already know they have “the problem,” we don’t focus on the clinical side of the work.
+Taylor Made is a supportive, educational environment rather than a clinical or medical program.
+We do require a clinical assessment to determine each applicant’s mental and emotional stability prior to entrance, and we do provide follow-up.
+However, because we serve people who already know they struggle with alcoholism and/or addiction, we don’t focus on the clinical side of the work.
 Instead, we provide an intensive orientation to the solution of recovery embodied in the 12 steps.
-The mansion that houses Taylor Made Retreat started out as a distilling spirit for people in Portland and has been transformed into a facility that is distilling people’s spirits, allowing them to access their humanity, in Portland and beyond.

 What are the admission criteria?

-We serve adults, men and women, who know they have the problem of alcoholism and/or drug dependency, are motivated to recover, and are physically and psychologically stable.
+We serve adults who know they have the problem of alcoholism and/or drug dependency.
+People who are motivated to recover, and are physically and psychologically stable, are invited to recover at Taylor Made Retreat.

 How long do people stay?

-The Taylor Made Retreat’s minimum length of stay is 30 days; however, people may extend their stay as needed, and we suggest 60 days as a minimum.
-There is an option for longer-term stays as needed.
-We have had guests who have stayed up to a year, who then become an integral part of our community.
+Taylor Made Retreat’s minimum length of stay is 30 days; however, residents may extend their stay as needed.
+We generally suggest a minimum stay of 60 days.
+There are options for longer-term stays as needed.

 How much does it cost?